top of page

 Converting Your Home with an FHA Loan into a Rental Property

-If you have an FHA loan and want to convert your home into a rental property, there are a few things you should know.
-First, the FHA 100 Mile Rule still applies in this situation.
-This means that if you want to use rental income from your current residence to qualify for another FHA loan, your new primary residence must be at least 100 miles away from your current home.
+If you want to turn your FHA-financed home into a rental, the FHA 100 Mile Rule still applies.
+To use rental income from your current home to qualify for another FHA loan, your new home must be at least 100 miles away.

+This rule ensures FHA loans are used for homes you live in, not for creating rental properties nearby.
 It's important to understand this rule before making any decisions about converting your home into a rental property with an FHA loan.
-Remember to consult with professionals familiar with FHA guidelines for more information on how this rule may affect you.

 Exceptions to the FHA 100 Mile Rule